LL10GEMAC IP Core Datasheet

 · Rx Controller and Synchronization

-Once the received packet from the Rx Gearbox is descrambled and decoded, the Start of Frame Delimiter (SFD) and Frame Check Sequence (FCS) of the packet are verified.
-If any errors are found in the received packet, the controller generates an error signal to the AXI4-ST interface.
-The header and footer are removed from the packet before forwarding it to the AXI4-ST interface.
-However, zero-padding withing the packet is not removed to minimize latency in the Rx path.
+Once the packet is descrambled and decoded, the Rx Controller verifies the Start of Frame Delimiter (SFD) and Frame Check Sequence (FCS).
+If any errors are found in the received packet, the controller asserts an error signal to the AXI4-ST interface.
+The header and footer are stripped from the packet before forwarding it to the AXI4-ST interface, but any zero-padding within the packet is retained to minimize latency in the Rx path.

 · Descramble